AdobeDocs/campaign-standard.en/help/automating/using/workflow_created_query_with_complement.md

 ---
-title: "Workflow use-case: Create deliveries with a complement"
+title: "Workflow use-case: Creating deliveries with a complement"
-seo-title: "Workflow use-case: Create deliveries with a complement"
+seo-title: "Workflow use-case: Creating deliveries with a complement"
-description: "Workflow use-case: Create deliveries with a complement"
+description: "Workflow use-case: Creating deliveries with a complement"
-seo-description: "Workflow use-case: Create deliveries with a complement"
+seo-description: "Workflow use-case: Creating deliveries with a complement"
 page-status-flag: never-activated
 uuid: 396a3de1-6ffa-4385-ac9f-15fdeae5a366
 contentOwner: sauviat